vladimiryardan/Taffy-Wiki/So-you-want-to:-Use-an-external-bean-factory-like-ColdSpring-to-resolve-dependencies-of-your-resources.md

 The load order is:

+1. Your values from `variables.framework` are inspected and overwrite any defaults that your values would conflict with.
-1. `configureTaffy()` is called (in `Application.cfc`), allowing you to set framework settings and supply an external bean factory if desired.
+1. `configureTaffy()` is called (in `Application.cfc`)
 1. If `/resources` convention folder exists and contains CFC's, Taffy Factory is created and populated.
   * If an external bean factory has been specified, dependencies are further-resolved (after `/resources` resolutions) using external bean factory.
 1. If external bean factory has been set (and nothing in `/resources`) then resources classes are loaded from external bean factory under the assumption that their dependencies are already resolved.